tyrannorrec/RSA-Encryption-Scheme/readme.txt

       As a solution, I used defensive programming to limit the bit size of the file to be encrypted, in proportion to the key size.

     > Primality testing.
-I learned about algorithms and theory underlying the Fermat and Miller-Rabin tests, including their treatment of Carmichael numbers (Lynn).
+Learned about algorithms and theory underlying the Fermat and Miller-Rabin tests, including their treatment of Carmichael numbers (Lynn).
 I eventually implemented the Miller-Rabin test within the RSAKey class as a method, based on theory and pseudocode found in my